jfrNebus/Safe_box/readme_english.md

  <img src="Images/bolt_work.png" width="576" height="432"/>
 </p>

 In the picture above we have the control system.
-The first thing we can see is the control board, the one implemented by me as replacement of the previous one.
+The first thing we can see is the control board, the one implemented by me as replacement for the previous one.
 We can also see the electromagnetic bolt, the yellowed piece with the "12 Ohms" mark; and finally, the whole lock system.
-The lock moves left to right according the the key movement.
-The blue and red arrows show the behavior of the bolt, according to the power supplied to the coild.
+The lock moves from left to right according to the the key movement.
+The blue and red arrows show the behavior of the bolt, according to the power supplied to the coil.
 If the coil, the yellowed rectangle shape piece, is powered, the bolt, the cylinder under / inside the coil, will get attracted to the coil, allowing the free movement of the lock.
-If the coil is not powered, the bolt falls by gravity attraction, blocking the lock.
+If the coil is not powered, the bolt falls by gravitational attraction, blocking the lock.

 The very first thing I had to do was to open the box.
 Luckily, the key was inside the lock, the main problem was to deal with the bolt.
-Since it was not fixed to any surface, as soon as I placed the box upside down, the bolt felt inside the coil by gravity force, allowing to open the door.
+Since it was not fixed to any surface, as soon as I placed the box upside down, the bolt fell inside the coil by gravitational force, allowing me to open the door.
 Once the box was opened, I could check each part.

 <br>